IDVault-2023/capstone-g2-2023/README.md

 ## ABSTRACT</br>

-<p>This capstone research proposal explores the use of blockchain technology as a solution to
-mitigate electoral fraud and inefficiencies in the electoral process.
+<p>This capstone research proposal explores the use of blockchain technology as a solution to mitigate digital identity inefficiencies.
+Finding its first application in the electoral process, the solution deploys blockchain technology in solving issues surrounding electoral fraud and inefficiencies.
 Blockchain offers an innovative perspective by providing verifiable audit trails, enabling immediate and independent verification of electoral records.
 The fundamental features of blockchain, such as decentralization and immutability, have the potential to radically transform traditional electoral auditing practices.
 This research will analyze in detail the advantages and disadvantages of adopting blockchain for electoral audits, highlighting elements such as transparency, immutability, and distributed consensus.
 Exploring smart contracts and digital signatures will be at the core of our study, aiming to strengthen audit procedures and ensure the reliability of electoral records.
 This study will combine qualitative and quantitative research approaches, including literature analysis, case studies, and interviews with domain experts.
-The ultimate goal of this research is to provide a comprehensive understanding of how blockchain integration can enhance the efficiency of the electoral process and the accuracy of results, thereby contributing to trust in the integrity of elections. </p>
+The ultimate goal of this research is to provide a comprehensive understanding of how blockchain integration can enhance the efficiency of the electoral process and the accuracy of results, thereby contributing to trust in the integrity of elections.</p>

 ### Keywords:
 Electoral Fraud, Electoral Inefficiencies, Audit, Blockchain Technology, Record